6EMNKEY/CompactFUSE/README.md

 # CompactFUSE
-PIpeline for integration of diferent gene fusion detection tools, providing a user frendly environement.
+Pipeline for integration of diferent gene fusion detection tools, providing a user frendly environement.

 ### Tools used :